inesaranab/Agentic-Sentiment-Analyzer/CERTIFICATION_ANSWERS.md

 #### Why Low Context Precision?

+The NATURE of the dataset:

 **For YouTube comments, semantic embeddings struggle with:**
 1. **Sarcasm and Irony**: "Oh great, another bug" (positive embedding, negative sentiment)
-2. **Short Text**: Comments like "lol" or "nice" lack semantic richness
+2. **Short Text**: Comments like "lol" or "nice" lack semantic richness, provide very little signal
 3. **Domain-Specific Terms**: "NPC behavior" might match unrelated gaming content
 4. **Exact Match Needs**: Questions like "What do users say about the refund policy?" need exact keyword matching, not semantic similarity